minato500/vulnerable-api-application/README.md

 docker-compose down -v && docker-compose up -d
 ```

-## Disclaimer

-This application is provided for educational and authorized testing purposes only.
-The authors are not responsible for any misuse of this application.

-> Note
+> Note:
-> Here the API endpoint are more differ from real world application because the api endpoins are named as easier reference for the beginners
-> In Brute Force attacks make sure the wordlists contains the above credentials
+> In Brute Force attacks make sure the credentials given in application
 > To remove the data and restart the container `docker-compose down -v && docker-compose up -d`